 Lyra Taylor Social Work Impact Summit 2025 – proactive social work in family violence

 The Lyra Taylor Social Work Impact Summit is the AASW’s new national platform for transformative social work.
-Proudly named after Lyra Taylor, each summit will honour her legacy of perseverance, innovation and an unwavering dedication to social justice.
+Proudly named after Lyra Taylor, each conference will honour her legacy of perseverance, innovation and an unwavering dedication to social justice.

 A founding member of the AASW, Taylor was instrumental in shaping social work practices in Australia through her work in policy reform and advocacy.
 Her contributions to the Commonwealth Department of Social Services in 1944 established progressive community-driven practices.
 Read more about Lyra Taylor here.